dmitryporotnikov/ssh-cv/README.md

 # ssh-cv

 A tiny SSH server that shows off your CV or profile in the terminal.
 Connect via SSH, see a brief hacker-style animation, read your `info.md` rendered nicely, and you're done.
-No shell, no commands—just a clean read-only display.
+No shell, no commands - just a clean read-only display.

 ## Demo

 ![demo](demo.gif)

-## What It Does
+## What it does

 - Listens for SSH connections on a configurable port
 - Accepts anonymous access (no auth needed)